Use the Model comparison report to compare how different attribution models impact the valuation of your marketing channels.In this article:

 Select attribution models to compare

-Use the drop-down selectors in the Attribution model (non-direct) columns (3 and 4, above) to choose which attribution models to compare.
+Use the drop-down in the Attribution model (non-direct) columns to choose which attribution models to compare.

 The default is Conversion time.

-- Conversion time: This reflects attributed credit for all ad events occurring in the lookback window prior to the conversions in the specified time range.
-Note that these ad events may happen before the specified time range.
+- Conversion time: This reflects attributed credit for all touchpoints occurring in the lookback window prior to the conversions in the specified time range.
+Note that these touchpoints may happen before the specified time range.

-- Interaction time: This reflects attributed credit for all ad events occurring in the specified time range.
+- Interaction time: This reflects attributed credit for all touchpoints occurring in the specified time range.
 Note that conversions may happen after the specified time range.

-Click the download icon (6, above) to download a CSV file that includes the data currently shown in the table.
+Click Share this report in the top right to share, download, or export the data currently shown in the table.

 Understand the data

-- Attributed conversions: Count of conversions that are attributed to this dimension
+- Conversions: Count of conversions that are attributed to the selected dimension

-- Attributed revenue: Amount of conversion revenues that are attributed to this dimension
+- Revenue: Amount of revenue that is attributed to the selected dimension